mckennapsean/dissertation/content/06-security.md

 domain.
 Conducting the design study brought about an interesting set of design
 constraints: limited access to the analysts and data, multiple types of end-users, and deployment limitations.
-Some of these challenges go against guidelines for conducting design studies, such as arguments for an up-front winnowing of users and collection of data [@Sedlmair2012b].
+Some of these challenges go against guidelines for conducting design studies from the nine-stage framework, such as arguments for an up-front winnowing of users and collection of data [@Sedlmair2012b].
 Addressing these issues, however, allowed us to validate a number of other guidelines for incorporating user-centered design methods into a cyber security project [@McKenna2015], as well as for making use of a variety of discourse channels [@Wood2014].
-By reflecting on the use of these channels and design methods, there are explicit connections of this design study to the design activity framework based on the different steps, design methods, and visualization artifacts.
+By reflecting on the use of these channels and design methods, there are explicit connections of this design study to the design activity framework based on the project's steps, design methods, and visualization artifacts.

 The primary contribution of this design study is the design, evaluation, and